az7jh2/SDePER/docs/index.rst

 Quick Start
 -----------

-SDePER currently supports only Linux operating systems such as Ubuntu, and is compatible with Python versions 3.9.12 up to but not including 3.11.
+SDePER currently supports only Linux operating systems such as Ubuntu, and is compatible with Python 3.9.x and 3.10.x releases (3.11+ not yet supported).

 SDePER can be installed using conda